 If prospective customers are ever going to buy the products or services you’re selling, they need to know you exist and that your company’s products and/or services are worth buying.
 In short, you need to sell yourself in the marketplace.
-The best and time-honored way to do that is through the effective use of various marketing tactics designed to increase awareness of your company’s strengths and experience.
+The best and time-honored way to do that is through the effective use of various marketing tactics.
+These are designed to increase awareness of your company’s strengths and experience.

 If you’re like most contractors, however, your background is more in the skilled trades than in sales and marketing.
 You may be unsure about the best and most cost-effective ways of reaching your potential audience.
 Direct mail?
 Television commercials?
 Public relations?
 Trade shows?
 Brochures?
-All of these tried-and-true tactics can be useful, but you have to choose the ones that are right for your business and within your limited budget.
+All of these tried-and-true tactics can be useful.
+However, you have to choose the ones that are right for your business and within your limited budget.

 Home & Garden Shows: A Must